Chart Color Schemes

 AreaSearch analysis places Bunyip - Garfield well above average for employment performance across multiple indicators

-Bunyip Garfield has a diverse workforce with equal representation of white and blue-collar jobs.
-The construction sector is prominent, with an unemployment rate of 3.0% and estimated employment growth of 4.2% in the past year as of June 2025.
+Bunyip - Garfield has a balanced workforce with both white and blue collar employment.
+The construction sector stands out with strong representation, an unemployment rate of 3.0%, and estimated employment growth of 4.6% over the past year as of September 2025.

 Frequently Asked Questions - Employment